sharkdp/dbg-macro/README.md

  * Prints file name, line number, function name and the original expression
  * Adds type information for the printed-out value
  * Specialized pretty-printers for containers, pointers, string literals, enums, `std::optional`, etc.
- * Can be used inside expressions
+ * Can be used inside expressions (passing through the original value)
- * The `dbg.h` header issues a compiler warning when included (so you don't forget to remove).
+ * The `dbg.h` header issues a compiler warning when included (so you don't forget to remove it).
- * C++11 compatible
+ * Compatible and tested with C++11, C++14 and C++17.

 ## Installation

-To make this actually usable, the `dbg.h` header should to be available from all kinds of different places and in all kinds of environments.
+To make this practical, the `dbg.h` header should to be readily available from all kinds of different places and in all kinds of environments.
 The quick & dirty way is to actually copy the header file to `/usr/include` or to clone the repository and symlink `dbg.h` to `/usr/include/dbg.h`.
 ``` bash